DSJAS/DSJAS/README.md

 * Built-in themes which emulate popular existing solutions, such as Felicity Bank
 * Extension support - for adding additional features via extensions by other users like you

 And, **it's free** with no charge for downloads or any additional content.
-It's also free as in freedom, being licensed under a GPL compatable licence.
+It's also free as in freedom, being licensed under the very permissive MIT licence.
+We welcome and encourage contributions and forks, and we are always grateful for all the support from the community.

 **Happy scambaiting!**